Silas Weir Mitchell (physician): Ghost story

 Some time during the late 1800s, a ghost story was published about Dr. Mitchell that he was never able to lay to rest.
 The story tells how a very young girl in rags and threadbare shawl came to his door in bad weather and begged him to come take care of her sick mother.
 The girl guided Mitchell to the sick woman, who turned out to be a former house servant of his who was suffering from pneumonia.
 Mitchell helped the woman, then congratulated her on having such a fine daughter, but the woman told him her daughter died a month earlier.
 In a cupboard, Mitchell found the shawl the girl had been wearing; it had not been worn out that night.

 A 2011 study determined that the ghost story was likely originally told by Mitchell himself as entertainment at a medical meeting, then took on a life of its own.
-In his 1910 book "Characteristics," Mitchell wrote about a man who told a story "about a little dead child who rang up a doctor one night, and took him to see her dying mother;" the man was then constantly bothered by believers and disbelievers, and unable to stop the story.
+In his 1910 book Characteristics, Mitchell wrote about a man who told a story "about a little dead child who rang up a doctor one night, and took him to see her dying mother;" the man was then constantly bothered by believers and disbelievers, and unable to stop the story.
 In context, it seems that Mitchell was referring to himself.

 "The Yellow Wallpaper"

 Charlotte Perkins Gilman would claim her short story "The Yellow Wallpaper" was directed at Weir Mitchell that he might reconsider the Rest Cure or change his treatments.
 Although she has claimed to have sent a copy of the story, Weir Mitchell never acknowledged his connection to the infamous story or that he ever received a copy.
-Perkins Gilman also claimed that Weir Mitchell altered his Rest Cure treatment after reading "The Yellow Wallpaper," but there is no evidence that Weir Mitchell ever changed or altered the Rest Cure.
+Perkins Gilman also claimed that Weir Mitchell altered his Rest Cure treatment after reading "The Yellow Wallpaper".